Avalon Hill's Advanced Civilization: Gameplay

-The game play involves a map of the Mediterranean Sea and surrounding lands, where each player controls one civilization chosen from a set of nine: Africa, Asia, Assyria, Babylon, Crete, Egypt, Illyria, Italy (also named Iberia) and Thrace.
+The gameplay involves a map of the Mediterranean Sea and surrounding lands, where each player controls one civilization chosen from a set of nine: Africa, Asia, Assyria, Babylon, Crete, Egypt, Illyria, Italy (also named Iberia) and Thrace.
 Players move population units across the board, taking over territories and competing with their opponents for the most sought after land.

-Once your population reaches a sufficient size, you can congregate the units into cities.
-These cities can later be attacked for valuable plunder and to deal a blow to your opponents' chances of winning.
+Once the population reaches a sufficient size, the player can congregate the units into cities.
+These cities can later be attacked for valuable plunder and to deal a blow to the opponents' chances of winning.
 The primary source of damage to players' civilizations comes from calamities rather than warfare.
 Calamities are somewhat under players' control, and can be managed by purchase of appropriate tools.

-Building cities allows your civilization to produce commodities such as iron, salt, wine, bronze and spices.
-For each city you have, you may draw a card from a commodity card deck, numbered one through nine.
+Building cities allows the players' civilization to produce commodities such as iron, salt, wine, bronze and spices.
+For each city the player has, they may draw a card from a commodity card deck, numbered one through nine.
 Those who have the least cities draw first.
-The more commodities your civilization produces, the more valuable the types of commodities that you can produce.
-Hidden within each commodity deck are also one or two calamities, such as earthquake, famine, barbarian hordes or civil war, each of which seriously damages your population and destroys your cities.
+The more commodities the players' civilization produces, the more valuable the types of commodities that can be produced.
+Hidden within each commodity deck are also one or two calamities, like earthquake, famine, barbarian hordes or civil war, each of which seriously damages the players' population and destroys their cities.
 All commodity and calamity cards have identical backs, for trading face down.
 Some calamities are not tradeable.
 Most tradeable calamities have consequences to other players and generally the player who traded the calamity is exempt from being chosen.